ArmerJacob/ArmerJacob.github.io/_posts/2014-07-14-2D-Simulation.markdown

 project-date: November 2017
 client: University Coursework
 category: 2D Graphics
-description: A coursework for university, written in Javascript, this is a 2D simulation where two circles bounce around and eventually settle.
-This was made from the ground up starting with drawing 2D lines and building to have shapes and animations and then finally physics.
-The code for this project can be found on my Github <a href="https://github.com/ArmerJacob/2D-Coursework."  target="_blank" > Here!</a>
+description: This was an early piece I developed from the ground up, starting by drawing 2D lines and building to have shapes and animations, and finally physics.
+This 2D simulation was written in Javascript.
+The code for this project can be found on my Github <u><a href="https://github.com/ArmerJacob/2D-Coursework."  target="_blank" > Here!</a></u>

 ---